fiugd/beta/.NOTES/releases/bartokv0.4.3.md

 - [ ] cp command works properly
 - [ ] paths which include ".." or "." work for all commands

-- [ ] service worker should provide endpoint for directory contents list
-- [ ] tree > right-click > Open In Preview should work with new terminal preview command
 - [ ] preview should support wildcards, ie. \*.md
 - [ ] preview with no arguments should preview current file (like old preview)
 - [ ] preview help documentation

 - [ ] path resolution needs to be a module or endpoint; this needs to be a solved issue

+- [ ] delay occurs before editor loads sometimes
+	- need details about when this occurs

 ----

 - [X] tab doesn't appear sometimes even though editor loads